DAOD 3000-0, Materiel Acquisition and Support

 2. meet the obligations of Canada to Indigenous groups, including consultation; and

-3. align with government security and information management requirements;
+3. align with the Government of Canada’s security and information management requirements;

-10. ensure that tangible materiel and any associated intellectual property are managed together throughout their life cycle;
+15. ensure that materiel and any associated intellectual property are managed together throughout their life cycle;

-11. ensure that the materiel management community has the requisite knowledge, experience and skills to exercise its responsibilities;
+16. ensure that MA&S practitioners have the requisite knowledge, experience and skills to exercise their responsibilities;

 1. are managed in a manner that is consistent with their assessed level of complexity and risk;